The Burren: Flora

 The area is notable for the unusually close vicinity of both plants that hate lime and those that do well on it.
 Acid-loving plants such as Calluna grow well on patches of acidic peat that effectively isolates them from the underlying basic limestone.

+Woody plant encroachment by Blackthorn and Hazel is a common phenomenon in the Burren.
+It is managed through extensive low input farming and active thinning of high density stands.

 Fauna

 Of the more than 30 species of butterflies and moths found in Ireland only two are not present in the Burren.
 Notable insects present in the Burren include the butterflies the pearl-bordered fritillary (Boloria euphrosyne), brown hairstreak (Thecla betulae), marsh fritillary (Euphydryas aurinia) and wood white (Leptidea sinapis); the moths, the Burren green (Calamia tridens, which is only present in Ireland in this area), Irish annulet (Gnophos dumetata) and transparent burnet (Zygaena purpuralis); the hoverfly Doros profuges and the water-beetle Ochthebius nilssoni.
 This last species is known from just five sites in the world, its type locality in northern Sweden and four marl lakes in The Burren.

 The Burren is one of the main breeding areas in Ireland of the European pine marten.
 Also present are badgers, foxes and stoats.
 The hillsides of the Burren also host herds of feral goats.
 All seven species of bats present in Ireland can be found in The Burren.
 Otters live along the coast, as do grey seals.

 A wide range of bird species are also found in the Burren, including crows and ravens, peregrine falcons, kestrels and various gulls.